 PCI Express is a high bandwidth I/O infrastructure that possesses the ability to scale speeds by forming multiple lanes.
-The PCI Express architecture also provides a high performance graphics infrastructure by enhancing the capability of a $\times 16$ PCI Express lane to provide 8 Gigabytes per second transfer rate.
+The x4 PCI Express lane supports transfer rate of 1 Gigabyte per second.
+The PCI Express architecture also provides a high performance graphics infrastructure by enhancing the capability of a x16 PCI Express lane to provide 8 Gigabytes per second transfer rate.